Psi-Chi-ology Lab is seeking 400- to 1,000-word creative articles—written by Psi Chi members just like you. Faculty and student authors are welcome.

 Here's What We're Looking for

 Personal stories.
-Consider writing about your own unique experiences or perspectives, especially those related to your favorite Honor Society.
-In other words, maybe you would like to talk about an inspirational moment that happened during your induction ceremony.
-Or, perhaps you could describe what you learned as an officer of your chapter.
-We always enjoy hearing about how your Psi Chi chapter helped to improve your community too.
+Consider writing about your own unique experiences or perspectives, especially those related to psychology or your favorite Honor Society.
+In other words, maybe you would like to talk about an inspirational moment that happened during one of your classes.
+Or, perhaps you could describe what skills you learned as an officer of your chapter.

 Informational articles.
-For example, consider writing about how a psychology principle helped you to solve a problem or study more effectively.
-Or, based on your experience, provide specific advice and perhaps a few sample materials to organize/host a particular chapter event (photos welcome!).
-You could also inform students about something that you wish you had known before going to graduate school or starting your psychology-related career.
+We are always interested to read about how a psychology principle helped you better yourself or others.
+You could also inform students about something you wish you had known before going to graduate school or starting your psychology-related career.

 The sky is the limit.
 If the average psychology enthusiast would be interested, then we are interested too!
-For example, consider explaining how One Flew Over the Cuckoo’s Nest did an excellent job at portraying a psychological illness, or pose a "What If" essay that encourages readers to discuss how they would react in a particular situation at their chapter or beyond.
+For example, consider explaining how One Flew Over the Cuckoo’s Nest did an excellent job at portraying a psychological illness (film-review articles are always popular!).
+Or, pose a "What If" essay that encourages readers to discuss how they would react in a particular situation at their chapter or beyond.

 Is your metaphorical Rorscharch Inkblot beginning to take shape?
 We sure hope so!